It's Hopeless: Talk and Dialog

 -- copyright Joan Tollifson 2010 --

-This chapter is excerpted from Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, published by Non-duality Press, and is from a talk and dialog held in Chicago.
+This chapter is copyrighted material excerpted from the book Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, published by Non-duality Press, and is from a talk and dialog held in Chicago.
+Please do not repost without permission from the publisher.
+Thank you!

 back to “outpourings“ menu